 Whether you are a camping newbie or a seasoned backpacker, here’s what to bring on your next camping trip, and a list of camping gear you should leave at home.

-What to Bring on Your Next Camping Trip
+What to Bring Camping List for Your Next Camping Trip

 Our Pick: The MSR Pocket Rocket backpacking stove is a great option because the canisters are easy to find and you can adjust the flame.